Achieve your best ever race-fitness from 6-7 workouts per week!

 Strength and Conditioning will help maintain your muscle mass and these specific exercises are designed to improve the economy of your running performance.

 This run is designed to simulate race day, including efforts at race pace with short recoveries.
-You will benefit both psychologically and physiologically.
+You will benefit both psychologically and physiologically from this run.

 4 x 30 secs accelerating from Z2 to Z4 + 30 sec recoveries in Z1.